Alina Zagitova: 2016–17 season: World Junior champion

-2017–18 season: Olympic Champion
+2017–18 season: Olympic and European champion

 Zagitova became age-eligible for senior international competitions in the 2017–18 season.
 In May 2017, she confirmed she would be moving up to the senior level.
 Zagitova and her coaches decided to keep her Don Quixote free skate from the prior season, but she had a new short program to music from the Black Swan and Moonlight soundtracks.
 She made her senior international debut at the 2017 CS Lombardia Trophy and won, after placing third in the short program but first in the free skate, with a total score of 218.46.

 For the 2017–18 Grand Prix Season, Zagitova was assigned to two events, Cup of China and Internationaux de France.
 At the Cup of China, she was fourth after falling in the short program, but she rallied to win the free skate and won the gold medal overall.
 At the Internationaux de France, she placed fifth in the short program after a fall on her triple Lutz and several under-rotation deductions.
 However, she placed first in the free skate with a new personal best score of 151.34 and won the gold medal.
 Her results qualified her for the 2017–18 Grand Prix Final.
 There, she scored a personal best in the short program, 76.27, and was in second place behind Kaetlyn Osmond heading into the free skate.
 She placed first in the free skate and received a personal best overall competition score of 223.30, becoming the 2017–18 Grand Prix Final champion.

-Zagitova won the 2018 Russian Championships, in the absence of her teammate Evgenia Medvedeva, finishing first in both segments for a total score of 233.59 points.
+Zagitova won the 2018 Russian Championships, in the absence of Medvedeva, finishing first in both segments for a total score of 233.59 points.
 At the 2018 European Championships in Moscow, she won the title over Medvedeva, who had remained unbeaten for more than two years.
 The following day, Zagitova was named to the Russian Olympic team alongside Medvedeva and Maria Sotskova.